maurino1973/Plugins/DPU_Template/README.md

 Replace <<descriptive information>> with proper values.

-If no values are available, delete the <<xxx>> statement and leave it blank.
+If no values are available, replace the <<descriptive information>> with 'N/A'.

+Delete all template comments after the comlpetion of the document.
 -->
 # <<DPU name>> #
 ----------